Mumbai Refinery

 Description

-• Phase II: Focus on hydrogen-based bottoms upgradation, targeting zero fuel oil and zero naphtha export
+• Phase II: Hydrogen-based bottoms upgradation targeting zero fuel oil and zero naphtha export

 Feedstock

-• Diverse crude slate: Flexible processing capability for domestic and international crudes
+• Diverse slate: Flexible capability for domestic and international crudes across a range of API gravities

 Processing Units